AnshoolDahale/PES-UNIVERSITY-MESSIAH-/README.md

 # College Portal for Student-Faculty

 A comprehensive web-based portal designed to facilitate seamless interaction between students and faculty members in an educational institution.
-This platform provides various features for managing academic activities, attendance, notes, and communication.
+This platform provides a very important feature to show the faculty information and status regarding availabilty on some specefic day and specefic time slot.

 ## Features